 What becomes clear is that Brexit as an ongoing process has impacted on many of these migrants in a profound way.
 It has elicited feelings of uncertainty about their futures and identities, it has caused them to question where they belong, their place in the world, and to evaluate their futures as Britons resident in the EU27.

 This is the last in the series of Michaela’s posts about her recent research with the British in the Lot.
-Later this month the posts in this series will be published as part of a research briefing.
+This series of posts has now been published as a research summary and can be downloaded here.
 You can also listen to Michaela talking about this research in Episode 6 of our podcast series, and in her appearance on the Brexit podcast.